-The median house price in Ainslie is $1.5 million, having risen modestly 2% over the past year.
+The median house price in Ainslie is $1.5 million, having risen modestly by 2% over the past year.
 Units have a median price of $1.0 million (-31.3% YoY).
 The median weekly rent is $367 (Census 2021).
 This gives a gross rental yield of approximately 1.3%.
 The median monthly mortgage repayment is $2,600.

 Ainslie is served by 1 school, including 1 primary.
 The average ICSEA score is 1145, which is well above the national average of 1,000.
 Public transport access includes 35 bus stops.
 The crime rate in the Unincorporated ACT LGA is below average at 3,404 incidents per 100,000 population.